AutoResearch/autora/docs/examples/closed-loop-basic/experiment.md

 SweetBean organizes events into event sequences, and event sequences into blocks.
 Event sequences may correspond to trials, and blocks correspond to a sequence of experiment trials.

 First, we define the instruction block, which consists of a series of text stimuli that provide instructions to the participants.
-Each text stimulus is defined as a ``TextStimulus`` object.
-The ``TextStimulus`` object takes as input the text to be displayed and the choices that the participant can make.
+Each text stimulus is defined as a ``Text`` object.
+The ``Text`` object takes as input the text to be displayed and the choices that the participant can make.
 The choices are defined as a list of keys that the participant can press to continue to the next instruction.
 In this case, the participant can continue by pressing the ``SPACE`` key.

 ```python
 # generate several text stimuli that serve as instructions